 Clogged or slow draining sinks are a fact of life.
 Many times, you don’t need to call a plumber or introduce toxic chemicals to your home.
 I was disappointed to see how many store-bought cleaners have sodium hydroxide or sulfuric acid as key ingredients.
 These are extremely caustic chemicals that I don’t want in my house.
-Instead, I researched natural drain cleaners as a solution to clean clogged drains.
-These cleaners are made with common household ingredients.
+Instead, I researched natural drain cleaners as a solution to address clogged drains.
+These are made with common household ingredients.

 Don’t let a clogged drain be a bummer that overtakes your day.
 With just a few supplies and tools, you can have that drain rocking and rolling in no time at all.
 Who knew that making your own drain de-clogger would be such a simple and viable option?